felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 rediscovered.
 In fact, restoring your joy in learning might be the most meaningful experience of your life.
 It certainly has been for me so far.
 This process doesn't even need to take very long to have a big impact.
+It took me a year to radically change my learning habits, and I hope that by teaching you what I learned you will see improvements even faster than me.
 What we will attempt together in this book is changing how you approach information, so that it makes you feel powerful instead of anxious.